Schezwan noodles

 - 1 teaspoon vinegar

-- ¼ to ½ teaspoon sichuan pepper powder (or ground black pepper)
+- ¼ to ½ teaspoon sichuan pepper crushed gently

 Instructions